-(d) Embedding employability and enterprise
+Embedding employability and enterprise

 In addition, we embed work based learning into the course so that you have the opportunity to relate what you have learnt to your own career aspirations.
-In the professional experience module, students will work in groups on a work-based task.
-A unique feature of this course is an International study trip to give students real-world experience of different aspects of organisational practice and diverse cultures in the work-place.
-You will partner with an International organisation, work on a real business task and reflect on your experience.
+In the professional experience module, students will work in groups on a work-based task in collaboration with a public or private organisation (local or international).